 Demystifier: An ED Original where we take a complex topic but the content is written in such a way that it is knowledgeable and easy to comprehend at the same time.

-I get it, we young’uns barely have the time to keep up with the latest release of iPhone let alone sit down to understand the basics of stock market and investing.
+I get it, we young’uns barely have the time to keep up with the latest release of the iPhone let alone sit down to understand the basics of the stock market and investing.
 That’s why in today’s segment of Everything Finance, we’ll be going over stock market 101 – your lazy guide to investing for millennials.

-Obviously you’re not gonna go Warren Buffet just yet but it’s a good start nonetheless [insert any generic motivational quote by some dude we barely know].
+Obviously, you’re not gonna go Warren Buffet just yet but it’s a good start nonetheless [insert any generic motivational quote by some dude we barely know].

 In my previous post on Fixed Income Securities, including Zero Coupon Bond valuation and Money Market Instruments in Indian Financial System, we went over the different financial instruments and securities.
 We can now move onto the big boy league stuff.